 - parchment paper

 - ¾ cup unsalted butter slightly melted and then cooled I melt for 30 seconds in microwave, some lumps will remain

 - ¾ cup (150g) packed light brown sugar

 - 2 teaspoons vanilla extract at room temperature

 - 1 teaspoon salt

-- 2 1/4 cups (290g) all-purpose flour
+- 2 ¼ cups (280g) all-purpose flour

-- 2 cups semi sweet chocolate chips
+- 1 ½ cups semi sweet chocolate chips

 - Bake cookies for 10-12 minutes, or until the edges are lightly browned but the centers are still soft.

-- Remove the cookies from the oven and allow them to sit on the baking pans for 5-7 minutes before transferring them to a cooling rack.
+- Remove the cookies from the oven and allow them to sit on the baking pans for 5-7 minutes before transferring to a cooling rack.
 The cookies can be stored in an airtight container for 2-3 days.